 ReForest the City is a grassroots effort to encourage restoration of our urban tree canopy.
 Although Portland is known as “Forest City,” our urban tree canopy throughout the city has decreased dramatically in the last 50 years.
 Trees are incredibly important for a myriad of reasons, including general enjoyment, air quality, habitat for birds, and mental health.
-ReForest has great partners on this project: the City of Portland Parks Department and the City’s wonderful new arborist Mark Reiland; Maine Audubon’s Bringing Nature Home program; Wild Seed Project; and the Portland Sustainability Office.
+ReForest has great partners on this project: the City of Portland Parks Department and the City’s wonderful new arborist Mark Reiland; Maine Audubon’s Bringing Nature Home program; Portland Parks Conservancy; and the Portland Sustainability Office.

 Our Current Initiatives

-Native Tree Planting Program: We are planting native trees and shrubs in the yards of West End residents who apply.
-With a small community grant from Maine Medical Center and technical assistance from Maine Audubon, WENA’s ReForest the City project will provide a free native tree or shrub, help you select a planting location and species, and we will even plant the tree for you!
-We hope to plant up to 50 in the fall.
+Native Tree Planting Program: During the Spring and Fall of 2025, we will be planting native trees and shrubs in the yards of residents who apply.
+With a small community grant from Maine Medical Center and technical assistance from Maine Audubon, ReForest the City project will provide a free native tree or shrub to residents in the West End, Parkside, St. John’s Valley, Libbytown and Western Promenade (see map below), help you select a planting location and species, and we will even plant the tree for you!
+We hope to plant up to 50 native trees/bushes this year.
 Apply here.
+Available species include: Alternate-leaved Dogwood; American Hornbeam; American Linden; American Witchhazel; Beach Plum; Black Chokeberry; Black Gum; Canada Serviceberry; Gray Birch; Highbush Blueberry; Nannyberry; Northern Spicebush; Pussy Willow; Red Maple; Red-twig Dogwood; Silky Dogwood; Smooth Arrowwood; Sugar Maple;With-rod; and White Oak .

 Want to Get Involved?